 7 A register of all those who have agreed to adopt this Code is available from FOS.

-Subsequent reviews will be arranged three years after the implementation of the initial review.
+3 Subsequent reviews will be arranged three years after the implementation of the initial review.
+In October 2009 a review was conducted by an independent reviewer, Mr. Robert Cornall AO

 2. BUYING INSURANCE